ibexa/documentation-developer/docs/cookbook/creating_custom_dropdowns.md

-# Creating custom dropdowns
+# Creating custom drop-downs

-In eZ Platform you are able to implement custom dropdowns anywhere in the Back Office.
+In eZ Platform you are able to implement custom drop-downs anywhere in the Back Office.
 Follow the steps below, to learn how to integrate this small component to fit your project's needs.

 ## Prepare custom dropdown structure